change-hi/change-hi.github.io/morea/data-wrangling-2/experience-advanced-operations-on-dataframes.md

 </div>

-## Global Processing Vs. Group Specific Processing
+## Global Vs. Group-Specific Processing

 Function application falls into one of two categories: